SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/cors-and-redirection-urls.md

 # CORS and redirection URLs

-The redirection endpoints are specified and whitelisted when you register the application idea.
+The [redirection endpoints][1] are specified and whitelisted when you register the application idea.
 When the app configuration is published to Stage or Production you may no longer make changes to them.

 > [!NOTE]
 > To add new CORS or redirect URLs in Stage or Production, create a [new version][5].